MarcusGrum/AI-CPS/documentation/experiment05/README.md

 It so focuses on the following research question:
 Inhowfar are AI-based CPS disturbed due to different combinations of `activation rates` and `activation cycles`?

+Further, it demonstrates the combined AI application of multiple AI libraries, such as TensorFlow and a custom version of PyBrain.

+Third, it demonstrates the triggering of timed simulations with a simulation controle and its simulated instances via SimPy.

 ## Getting-Started

 ### ...via message client remotely